 But regardless of where a client falls on this spectrum, the fei pang patterns and treatment principles hold true.
 In other words, there’s usually an issue of deficiency at the root and excess at the branch.

-In treating these clients – and helping them lose weight and gain health – I focus on the root even as I simultaneously address branch symptoms.
+In treating these clients – and helping them support healthy body composition and feel better overall – I focus on the root, even as I simultaneously address branch symptoms.

 That’s the only way treatment will work.
 And by “work,” I mean keeping excess weight and body fat off in a healthy way over the long haul.